dynamsoft-docs/document-normalizer-docs/parameters/reference/binarization-modes.md

 ### BM_LOCAL_BLOCK

-Binarizes the image for each pixel based on a threshold which is calculated based on a small region around it.
-This mode has the following arguments for further customizing.
+Binarizes the image for each pixel based on a threshold which is calculated based on a small region around said pixel.
+This mode has the following arguments for further customization:

 - [`BlockSizeX`](#blocksizex)
 - [`BlockSizeY`](#blocksizey)